aarron-lee/SimpleDeckyTDP-Desktop/README.md

 Note, the Desktop app does not have full feature parity with the Decky Plugin.

+**Certain features cannot be implemented**, such as:

+- per-game profiles

 # Installation

 If not already installed, install unofficial decky to your device